 The difficulty level of special questions depends from section to section.
 Sometimes, it can be tough and lengthy for the Verbal and Reading Comprehension (VARC) sections in comparison to QA questions.
 Check the rough idea of SNAP special questions that can be asked in the entrance test.

-VARC- Summary, Parajumbles, Odd Sentence out
+VARC- Summary, Para jumbles, Odd Sentence out

-DI & LR- Arrangements, Tables and Venn Diagrams
+DI & LR- Arrangements, Tables, and Venn Diagrams

-QA- Algebra, Arithmetic and Numbers
+QA- Algebra, Arithmetic, and Numbers

 Don’t lose your accuracy rate

 Since there is a negative marking in the SNAP entrance test.
 Candidates need to be very careful while answering MCQs or non-MCQs questions.
 In special questions, no options will be available to mark which means candidates need to use the virtual keyboard to type their answer.
-If one is not satisfied with the answer of a special question then in such case it is better to leave the question rather than give an incorrect answer.
+If one is not satisfied with the answer to a special question then in such case it is better to leave the question rather than give an incorrect answer.

 Solve special questions in the end

-Special questions or non-MCQs questions are a bit time consuming.
+Special questions or non-MCQs questions are a bit time-consuming.
 As per toppers and experts, it is advisable to solve them in the end.
 Do not take non-MCQs at the beginning of the test.
 While solving special questions, set a timer for them so that one can manage a few minutes to revise what they have answered.

-Section wise preparation strategy to attempt Special Questions in SNAP 2020
+Section-wise preparation strategy to attempt Special Questions in SNAP 2020

-Vinay Pahal of MDI Gurgaon shares his preparation strategy, he says, “For TITA question in CAT, you will have more chances of getting the accurate answer in QA than in VA.
+Vinay Pahal of MDI Gurgaon shares his preparation strategy, says, “For TITA question in CAT, you will have more chances of getting the accurate answer in QA than in VA.
 For VARC, try to solve RC first before moving to VA.
 For QA, the TITA questions most probably will be simpler than MCQs.
 Do not leave any non-MCQ.
 You may get lucky”